 Click the orange button to the right to learn more about what you can start doing today.

-Let me begin by saying that I believe a clinical trial can be essential to moving cancer therapy forward.
+Let me begin by saying that I believe multiple myeloma clinical trials can be essential to moving therapy forward for MM patients and survivors.
 Further, I believe that immunotherapy holds a great deal of promise for cancer patients and finally, I entered a clinical trial during my own autologous stem cell transplant in December of 1995.

 Understand that my motives in participating in the trial were less than altruistic.
 I decided to join the clinical trial only because I had an incurable cancer with an average life expectance of 3-5 years and that a medical professional asked for my help.
 I thought I had only a few years left so why not?